Suprnova/Chunithm-Research/Charting.md

 ``Tap note | on the 8th measure | with an offset of 0 | starts on cell 6/cell 12 | extends 4 cells to the right``

-You can tell that these notes are supposed to occur at the same time because the share the same measure and offset.
+You can tell that these notes are supposed to occur at the same time because they share the same measure and offset.
 Remember that the cells are labelled as 0-15, meaning that the first cell on the left is cell 0.

 The next two notes are a slide and a tap that occur at the same time.
 These appear in the document as:
 ```